Terms & Conditions

-14.4 If the Guest leaves the hotel room – also applicable when checking out – they must make himself sure that no taps are open in the bathroom and no naked flames are burning in the room.
+14.4 If the Guest leaves the Hotel room – also applicable when checking out – they must make themself sure that no taps are open in the bathroom and no naked flames are burning in the room.
 Damage caused by non-compliance with these obligations, is born by the Contractual Partner and / or the Guest.

 14.5 The Hotelier has the right to enter the room occupied by the Guest, in particular to clean the room, replace the towels and replace used cosmetics.

 14.6 The Guest has the option of keeping their personal items that they want to protect against loss in the safe located in the room or in the hotel safe; these safes are provided by the Hotelier at their discretion; the Guest has no legal entitlement to the provision and / or functionality of the safes.
 In no case is the Hotelier liable for loss, even if such personal items have been deposited in one of the safes.